mcarr823/totp-converter-compose/README.md

 Other icons are provided by Google under Apache License Version 2.0 as part of their [Material Icons](https://developers.google.com/fonts/docs/material_icons) library.

 The source code for this app itself is GPLv3 licensed.
 See the [LICENSE file](./LICENSE).

+## TODO

+- support for other providers
+- support for username/password fields as well
+- settings page to enable/disable username, password, etc.
+- support for encrypted import files
+- support for encrypted export files